gluax-lang/gluax-lang.github.io/src/content/docs/language/for-expr.md

 ### For-In Loop

-The `for-in` loop is used to iterate over collections like maps, vectors, or any struct that implements the required iteration functions.
+The `for-in` loop is used to iterate over collections like maps, vectors, or any class that implements the required iteration functions.

 ```gluax
 let m = map{